A 16th-century manor with outbuildings, in 6 hectares of grounds

 Location

 This property is located on the outskirts of a village in the Mayenne area, in wooded and undulating countryside.
-The address is situated less than 10 kilometres from a town with all essential shops and services, from which Paris can be reached in 1 hour 15 minutes by high-speed TGV train.
+The address is situated less than 10 kilometres from a town with all essential shops as well as services and a railway station from which Paris can be reached in 1 hour by high-speed TGV train.
 Junctions on the A11 and A81 motorways are also nearby.
 Le Mans and Angers can be reached in 45 minutes, Paris is 2 hours 30 minutes away and Nantes’ international airport is less than 2 hours away.

 Description

 A drive lined by trees and copses winds through the grounds of the estate to a courtyard.
 After several steps, the manor stands 30 metres below, on the hillside.
 It is built with lime rendered rubble stone and made up of two sections slightly offset from one another but linked by a staircase tower standing outside the main structures and topped by a pepper-pot roof.
 The edifice includes a garden level to the south, a ground floor, a first floor and a second floor in the attic level, beneath slate, gabled roofs.
-There are two mullion windows on the north facade, while the southern one boasts two buttresses as well as a roof punctuated by two mullioned dormer windows framed by pilasters and topped by triangular pediments.
-The window, door and dormer frames are made of tuffeau stone.
-On each gable end, there is a lean-to style section.
-The entrance to the manor is situated on a cobbled patio.
-To the east side of the residence, a small building houses a summer kitchen that opens onto a second, slate paved patio, covered by a pergola.
-Several steps lead to the rear of the manor, where there are a flowery garden and a wide flight of steps climbing up to a swimming pool, which is surrounded by two walls and decking.
+There are two mullion windows on the north facade, while the southern one boasts two buttresses as well as a roof punctuated by two wooden mullioned dormer windows framed by pilasters and topped by tuffeau stone triangular pediments.
+The manor has four bedrooms each with an en suite bathroom and lavatory.
+Two further bedrooms could be envisaged, also with en suite bathrooms and a sauna.
+In the past, the property was used for a bed and breakfast business.

 The manor